hodakl099/Guess-Craft/README.md

 Used Libraries

-    Easy Permissions - Simplifies Android permissions.
+    -Easy Permissions - Simplifies Android permissions.
-    Retrofit - A type-safe HTTP client for Android and Java.
+    -Retrofit - A type-safe HTTP client for Android and Java.
-    Preferences DataStore - A data storage solution that allows you to store key-value pairs.
+    -Preferences DataStore - A data storage solution that allows you to store key-value pairs.
-    Activity KTX - A set of Kotlin extensions that are included with Android Jetpack and other Android libraries.
+    -Activity KTX - A set of Kotlin extensions that are included with Android Jetpack and other Android libraries.
-    Dagger-Hilt - A dependency injection library for Android.
+    -Dagger-Hilt - A dependency injection library for Android.
-    Timber - A logger with a small, extensible API.
+    -Timber - A logger with a small, extensible API.
-    Android Lifecycle - Helps you create a UI that automatically responds to lifecycle events.
+    -Android Lifecycle - Helps you create a UI that automatically responds to lifecycle events.
-    Coroutines - A concurrency design pattern used in Kotlin.
+    -Coroutines - A concurrency design pattern used in Kotlin.
-    Navigation Component - Helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
+    -Navigation Component - Helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
-    Gson - A Java serialization/deserialization library to convert Java Objects into JSON and back.
+    -Gson - A Java serialization/deserialization library to convert Java Objects into JSON and back.
-    Lottie - A mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.
+    -Lottie - A mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.

 ## Features
 - Multiplayer word guessing game.